arnaud-deprez/jenkins-docker-openshift/README.md

 * [jenkins-agent-nodejs](agent-nodejs/README.md)
 * [jenkins-agent-gradle-nodejs](agent-gradle-nodejs/README.md)

-## Jenkins pipeline self promotion
+## Setup through Jenkins pipeline self promotion

 If you have successfully followed the guides above, you probably realise that it's a lot of manual interventions.
 While this is completely fine to quickly bootstrap a CI/CD infrastructure for testing or so, in real life, this infrastructure will probably evolve a lot.